Hatischvili/BrotherBand-Ophiuca-/README.md

 # BrotherBand-Ophiuca-
-A Python version of the original BrotherBand made using OOP, SOLID and Clean Architecture.
+A Python version of the original BrotherBand made using OOP, SOLID, tests and Clean Architecture.
 A bit more snake-like.

 ![BB Ophiuca Logo](https://i.imgur.com/BZkZ3jb.png)